Irish Cream Chocolate Truffles

 Place your preferred chopped chocolate in a deep bowl.

-Heat heavy cream on the stove until it begins to boil and then pour over your chocolate.
+Heat heavy cream and butter on the stove until it begins to boil, and then pour over your chocolate.

 Let it melt together for a few minutes before stirring.